rootiest/crimping-tutorial/README.md

  SOFTWARE.
 -->

-# Crimping a JST-PH Connector with an IWISS 3220M Crimp Tool
+# Crimping a JST-PH Connector with an IWISS 3220M

 This tutorial will guide you through the steps to crimp a JST-PH connector using the IWISS 3220M crimp tool.

 ---